 Aaron Lefland joined the Connecticut Land Conservation Council in May of 2022 as the organization’s first Deputy Director.
-In this role, he supports CLCC in delivering technical assistance to build land trust capacity and sustainability.
+In this role, he supports CLCC in delivering technical assistance to build land trust capacity and sustainability, oversees CLCC’s climate-smart grant programs, and advises on other program areas.
+He also serves on Connecticut’s Forest Stewardship Committee (an advisory Committee to the State’s Forest Stewardship Program), and the steering committee for the CT Master Woodland Manager program.

 Prior to joining CLCC, Aaron spent five years as the Executive Director of the New Canaan Land Trust.
 There, he led the organization to many milestones including becoming nationally accredited, ushering in a new strategic plan and first-ever strategic conservation plan, and more than doubling household membership.
 His previous work experience includes managing a community forestry program and conducting ecological research examining long-term forest dynamics (related publication HERE).